What Does FCW System Failed Mean And How Do You Fix It?

 • Radar and laser sensors can be located in the grille or front of the fenders.

-It should be as simple as replacing the faulty sensor with a new one.
+It should be as uncomplicated as replacing the faulty sensor with a new one.

-After all this, it may just involve adjusting a sensor.
-When you get a new windshield or sensor piece, it is a good idea to have this done.
+After all this, it may just involve modifying a sensor.
+When you get a new windshield or sensor piece, it is a sensible idea to have this done.

 Electrical Wiring & Connections